dcai-stories/DCAI/README.md

 # DCAI

-Modeling code can be found '/modeling'
+Modeling code can be found under '/modeling'

-Weak Supervision code can be found in '/weak_supervision'
+Weak Supervision code can be found under '/weak_supervision'

 Links to evaluation metrics: